SnakeHead/YouTubeApp/README.md

 ## Syntax Highlighting in the Editor

-To configure the syntax highlighting in your favorite text editor, head to the [relevant Babel documentation page](https://babeljs.io/docs/editors) and follow the instructions.
+To configure the syntax highlighting in your favorite text editor, to the [relevant Babel documentation page](https://babeljs.io/docs/editors) and follow the instructions.
 Some of the most popular editors are covered.

 ## Displaying Lint Output in the Editor